Last Updated 22/09/2022.

 Port Douglas’s own mini brewery is again, located on the marina’s waterfront.
 Hemmingway’s is primarily a pub with an interesting selection of tropical beers but they do have a kitchen although it has been closing in the afternoons lately.

-Super Yacht Marina, Port Douglas, 07 40996663
+Contact Super Yacht Marina, Port Douglas, 07 40996663

 Barbados on The Marina

-The Tin Shed Perfect Inlet Views
+The Tin Shed on the Inlet

 Visitors can usually dine here, you don’t need to be a local member.
-This is a really good spot to watch the boats coming in from the reef at the end of the day and the Club’s deck directly overhangs the water for stunning sunset views.
+This is a great spot to watch the boats coming in from the reef at the end of the day and the Club’s deck directly overhangs the water to enjoy stunning sunsets.

-7 Ashford Ave, 07 4099 5553
+7 Ashford Ave, Port Douglas phone 07 4099 5553

 St. Crispins Cafe & Events, Golf Course and Water Views

 This is our favourite spot for breakfast, brunch and coffee and the views are superb, some of the best.
 Unfortunately, St Crispin’s isn’t really a dinner venue and it’s about 30 mins walk from the heart of Port Douglas, Macrossan Street.

 If you look at a map, St Crispins’ is on the approach to Port Douglas itself, in a residential area, flanked by one of Port’s golf clubs.